My computer doesn't have an envelope button like this ... does yours?

 One of the most basic functions in Microsoft Word is printing envelopes and labels.
-You’d think that such a basic function would be pretty intuitive.
+You’d think that such a basic function would be intuitive.
 It’s not.
 One of the most frequent questions I get from longtime WordPerfect users is, “Where on earth are the envelopes (or labels) in Word?”

-You’ll notice immediately that the dialog box you get is actually for both Envelopes and Labels.
+You’ll notice immediately that the dialog box you get is for both Envelopes and Labels.
 Depending on whether you clicked on Envelopes or Labels on the Mailings tab, the correct tab on this dialog box will be selected by default.
 However, you can always click on the other tab if you’ve changed your mind.

-[alert]Note: As Todd notes below in the comments (and as I’ve verified on my own computer), Word will actually insert the address for you if you have your cursor right before the address:
+Note: Word will insert the delivery address for you if you place your cursor right before the address:

 Since I’m in the U.S., this is defaulting to a standard No. 10 envelope, but the drop-down provides a whole list of choices.
 Microsoft Word also has some embedded default settings for the placement of both the delivery and return addresses, but you can adjust those too, as well as the font used.